CheshireMinded/GeoFenceMe/README.md

 ---

-## Using the Zone Map
+## 🗺️ Using the Zone Map

-  **Draw Zones**
+### ➕ Draw Zones
-    - Open the Zone Map
+- Open the **Zone Map** from the dashboard.
-    - Use the polygon tool to draw a geofence
+- Use the polygon tool to draw a geofence.
-    - You'll be prompted to name it (saved in zones.json) **Add Markers**
+- You'll be prompted to name the zone.
+- Zones are saved to `zones.json`.

+### 📍 Add Markers
-    - Click anywhere on the map to drop a labeled marker
+- Click anywhere on the map to drop a labeled marker.
-    - Markers are draggable and saved
+- Markers are **draggable** and their position is **persistently saved**.
-    - Drag position is saved to markers.json
-   **Clear All Markers**
+- Marker data is stored in `markers.json`.

+### ❌ Clear All Markers
-      - Use the Clear Markers button (with confirmation prompt) **Address Search**
+- Use the **"Clear Markers"** button below the map.
+- A confirmation prompt will appear before deletion.

+### 🔎 Address Search
-      - Enter a street/city/address
+- Enter a street, city, or full address in the input box.
-      - The map pans to the matched location using Nominatim (OpenStreetMap)
+- The map will pan to the matched location using **Nominatim (OpenStreetMap)** geocoding.

 ## Optional: Real-Time Geolocation Alerts
     **Enable alerts when a browser enters a GPS zone:**